Mama Chow's Kitchen: Reception

 Mama Chow's was named one of Portland's best new food carts by The Oregonian in 2014.
 The newspaper's Michael Russell also included the business in a 2016 overview of the city's best fried chicken wings.
 In a positive 2014 review of the restaurant, Andrea Damewood of the Portland Mercury wrote, "Mama Chow's is one of those gems that you can tell is going to make it, good press or not."
 In 2024, she wrote, "Back then, people complained about a lack of good Chinese food in Portland.
 That wasn't true then and it’s especially not true now, thanks to places like Mama Chow's."
+Katherine Chew Hamilton included the business in the newspaper's 2026 list of the city's top twenty food carts.

 In 2021, The Daily Meal selected Mama Chow's for Oregon in a list of the best Chinese restaurants in each U.S. state.
 Brooke Jackson-Glidden and Krista Garcia included Mama Chow's in Eater Portland's overview of the metropolitan area's best chicken wings.
 Mama Chow's ranked number six in Yelp's list of the top 100 Chinese restaurants in the United States in 2024.
 Covering the list, Food & Wine said, "The secret to Mama Chow's success is, in some ways, its simplicity; dishes with only a few ingredients are elevated by an attention to detail rather than an excess of culinary flourishes."
 Parade said, "This food truck uses a lot of garlic and love to make their food, and it shows.
 Yelpers say the 'Food is unbelievably good.
 Love the garlic noodles with the dumplings.'
 Unfortunately, you can't go here for Christmas because the truck is shut down until January, but when it reopens, it's a must-stop!"
 Mama Chow's ranked number 72 in Yelp's 2025 list of the 100 best food trucks in the U.S, based on reviews.